THE REVOLUTION WILL NOT BE TELEVISED,

 The bounty has the advantage of offering the benefits of a market economy but bringing transparency and choice to the employee.
 Enterprises will have much greater certainty of who to hire and what talent to expect when onboarding someone, saving time, effort and money.
 All parties benefit.

 Talent will be compensated according to their ability, and the conversation of job seekers vs employers will change, as the market will become a sellers market, with the highest wages going to the better talent, now third party validated.

 WHERE DOES THE MONEY GO?

 We propose that a larger percentage will go back to the participants, as it is money we did not work for.
 We are merely accountants of the social skill arts.
 We aim for a share of our revenues up to 90% and beyond if it is possible.
 Participants and contributors will be rewarded, with a bias towards developing nations, where employment certainty and job stability are a much more difficult matter.
 A dollar in the USA may not be much but it can be life changing in Africa.

 IS THIS COMMUNISM?

 Not quite.
 What we propose is while the data belongs to the staff, the data is the true value that is beyond the labour surplus, currently lost and yet immensely valuable.
 If we can manage this data better to the benefit of those that contribute, we can change the conversation of what is labour worth and what is the magnitude of talent and attitude to determine the fate of someone (or entire companies).

-Although we are still seeking a profit, a majority of the profits collected will be given back to the participants, so that there is an incentive to continue to contribute to the platform wherever the person may be, or whomever they may interact with.
+Although we are still seeking a profit, a majority of the revenues collected will be given back to the participants, so that there is an incentive to continue to contribute to the platform wherever the person may be, or whomever they may interact with.
 Both staff and customers will receive points that can translate to rewards by virtue of being on the platform.